Dear readers of ADxS.org, please forgive the disruption.

 Number and activity of natural killer cells

-In women, stress from sleep deprivation caused an increase in82
+In women, stress caused by sleep deprivation led to an increase in82

 IL-1β